jhs/txn/README.md

 When Txn is all done, it will run your final callback function with the results.

-The callback function receives two parameters:
+The callback function receives three parameters:

 1. An error object, either from Txn (e.g. too many conflicts, operation timeout, HTTP error) or the one sent by *operation_func*.
 Txn will set various fields depending on the type of error.
   * `timeout` if the operation function timed out.
   * `conflict` and `tries` if there was an MVCC conflict and the number of retries was exhausted
 2. The final committed object.
-3. A transaction object with information about the process.
+3. A transaction result object with information about the process.
 Useful fields:
   * `tries`: The number of tries the entire run took (`1` means the operation worked on the first try)
   * `name`: The name of this transaction (your operation function name)